phaustin/addon_containers/cmip6_dashdir/introduction.md

-## Factors Contributing to Climate Change
+## Change me now IV: Factors Contributing to Climate Change
 -----

 These graphs plot the global temperature **anomaly** as a function of time.
 The **temperature anomaly** is the difference between measured global temperature and the average of global temperature between 1880 and 1910.
 The black "observed" line is the GISS global land and ocean temperature anomaly record, which can be found [here](https://data.giss.nasa.gov/gistemp/graphs_v3/).
 It starts in 1880.